THE EARTH PRIZE

 Team: Any individual Participant or group of up to five (5) Participants registered together for The Earth Prize competition.

-The Earth Foundation: The Swiss nonprofit organization in charge of planning and executing The Earth Prize.
+The Earth Foundation: The Swiss nonprofit organization planning and executing The Earth Prize.

-The Earth Prize Adjudicating Panel: A group of world-renowned experts who will be in charge of judging Participants’ submissions to The Earth Prize competition and determining The Earth Prize Finalists, The Earth Prize Winner, and the three The Earth Prize Runners-up.
+The Earth Prize Adjudicating Panel: A group of world-renowned experts who will be in charge of judging Participants’ submissions to The Earth Prize competition and determining The Earth Prize Regional Winners.

-The Earth Prize Ambassador: An inspiring individual with a strong interest in environmental sustainability who will provide an assigned Earth Prize Finalist team with advice and guidance in a one-on-one call ahead of their final presentation to the Adjudicating Panel.
+The Earth Prize Ambassador: An inspiring individual with a strong interest in environmental sustainability who will provide The Earth Prize Regional Winning teams with advice and guidance.

 The Earth Prize Mentor: A university student passionate about sustainability and entrepreneurship tasked with answering The Earth Prize Participants’ questions on The Earth Prize online platform and providing advice and support on Participants’ submissions.